dbousfie/4212syllabus/syllabus.md

 A Final calculation activity is **required** to receive your participation mark.

-At the end of the course students just need to calculate their participation based on the submissions each week throughout the course.
-We will take your top 5 weeks.\
-\
-2 forms of participation per week = 70% (pass/fail)\
-\
 More than 2 forms of participation each week, or substantive improvement can result in a higher grade (the 80, 85 and 90 grades below are approximations, I withhold the right to assess the quality of the submission and adjust the grade accordingly).
-You should be able to demonstrate responding to my feedback, engaging with different course material each week to demonstrate improvement throughout the course.
+You should be able to demonstrate your responses to my feedback, engaging with different course material each week to demonstrate improvement throughout the course.
+See Brightspace for an example of how to calculate your participation grade.
-Therefore, the calculation would look like:

-'This is my calculation of my participation: are you riding today it\'s not going to come to the cottage cuz the weekends don\'t work

-- 2 forms of participation: 2x on weeks 1, 2, 3, 7, 10 (I did the
-  quizzes and another exercise) 5\*70 = 350 & I responded to feedback
-  (see the attached files, improving my citation and paragraph structure ) =10\*50 = 400/500

-- 3 forms of participation: Week 4, 5 (I did 2 quizzes and 2 TikTok\'s
-  and two op-eds) = 2\* 80 = 160/200

-- 4 forms of participation: Week 6, 8, 9 = (I did 3 quizzes, 2 article
-  reviews, 2 debates, 2 podcasts) = 3\*90 & 10% because you said I
-  improved the podcasts = 3\*100 = 300/300

-- Total calculation:\
-  400+200+300 = 900/1000 = 90% or 18/20\
-  Therefore, my participation for the term should be 18 out of 20 - please see the attached files to demonstrate my improvement.'
+## Attendance Bonus (5% on final participation summary)

+Students will receive a 1% bonus on their final participation summary for every two classes attended (attendance must be recorded through the Microsoft form each week during class time), with a maximum of 10 classes considered to earn the full 5% bonus.
+You can check your participation through the link in Brightspace weekly.
+You cannot receive more than 100% on the final participation mark.

 Frameworks for presentations, media assessments, and final papers.
 All assignments in this course should orient their papers around one of